telerik/blazor-docs/components/chunkprogressbar/overview.md

 position: 0
 ---

-# Chunk Progress Bar Overview
+# ChunkProgressBar Overview

-The Progress Bar tracks the execution of operations and displays what portion of it is completed in predefined number of sections (chunks).
+The <a href = "https://www.telerik.com/blazor-ui/chunkprogressbar" target = "_blank">ChunkProgressBar</a> tracks the execution of operations and displays what portion of it is completed in predefined number of sections (chunks).
 For very long tasks, you can also make it [indeterminate]({%slug chunkprogressbar-indeterminate-state%}) while waiting for an update.

 ## Basic Chunk Progress Bar